Menu

 LIFETIME ACHIEVEMENT AWARD

 The purpose of the Lifetime Achievement Award is to recognize practicing or retired school psychologists or school psychological examiners who have contributed significantly to the learning of children across their careers and who have dedicated their professional lives to the advancement of MASP’s goals.
-The Lifetime Achievement Award may be awarded at either the Fall or Spring Conference.
+The Lifetime Achievement Award may be awarded at either the Fall MASP Conference or Spring Collaborative Conference.

 • At least 15 years of service in the field as a school psychologist or as a school psychological examiner